tdsmale/tdsmale.github.io/Jungian.md

 Unyielding Enforcer.
 Building the wall.

 Creates and enforces structure upon things, both weilding and skirting the law of the land with ease.

+##### Persona
 - Natural: Defence.
 Naturally emphasises defensive structural rationales.
+- Trivializing: Affirmation.
+Trivializes the observance of inherent quality.

+##### Parental
 - Constructive: Supremacy.
 Finds it constructive to adopt possessive social personas.
-- Obligation: Faith.
-Feels obligated to try and emphasise good-faith relations.
-- Unnatural: Experimentation.
-Finds it unnatural to adopt seemingly useless things.
+- Repressed: Stability.
+Represses the promotion of pragmatic equilibrium.

+##### Childish
 - Indulgant: Radicalism.
 Can over-indulge observing exploitative underpinnings.
+- Obligative: Faith.
+Feels obligated to try and emphasise good-faith relations.

+##### Shadow
 - Unconscious: Catharsis.
 Unconsciously provokes the promotion of a purgative atmosphere.
-- Trivializing: Affirmation.
-Trivializes the observance of inherent quality.
-- Repressed: Stability.
-Represses the promotion of pragmatic equilibrium.
+- Unnatural: Experimentation.
+Finds it unnatural to adopt seemingly useless things.

 #### IEI / INFJ / INFp / Vampire (Shadow: Coach).
 Attractive Parasite.
 Sapping strength by paying tribute.

 Offers pleasant illusions to more powerful hosts, to sap their strength without them noticing.

+##### Persona
 - Natural: Radicalism.
 Naturally observes exploitative underpinnings.
+- Trivializing: Faith.
+Trivializes the emphasis of good-faith relations.

+##### Parental
 - Constructive: Catharsis.
 Finds it constructive to promote a purgative atmosphere.
-- Obligation: Affirmation.
-Feels obligated to try and observe inherent quality.
-- Unnatural: Stability.
-Finds it unnatural to promote pragmatic equilibrium.
+- Repressed: Experimentation.
+Represses the adoption of seemingly useless things.

+##### Childish
 - Indulgant: Defence.
 Can over-indulge emphasising defensive structural rationales.
+- Obligative: Affirmation.
+Feels obligated to try and observe inherent quality.

+##### Shadow
 - Unconscious: Supremacy.
 Unconsciously provokes the adoption of possessive social personas.
-- Trivializing: Faith.
-Trivializes the emphasis of good-faith relations.
-- Repressed: Experimentation.
-Represses the adoption of seemingly useless things.
+- Unnatural: Stability.
+Finds it unnatural to promote pragmatic equilibrium.

 #### EIE / ENFJ / ENFj / Provocateur (Shadow: Seelie).
 Passionate Martyr.
 Getting it all out.

 Provokes crowds into better strength against predators by purging its weaker qualities.

+##### Persona
 - Natural: Catharsis.
 Naturally promotes a purgative atmosphere.
+- Trivializing: Experimentation.
+Trivializes the adoption of seemingly useless things.

+##### Parental
 - Constructive: Radicalism.
 Finds it constructive to observe exploitative underpinnings.
-- Obligation: Stability.
-Feels obligated to try and promote pragmatic equilibrium.
-- Unnatural: Affirmation.
-Finds it unnatural to observe inherent quality.
+- Repressed: Faith.
+Represses the emphasis of good-faith relations.

+##### Childish
 - Indulgant: Supremacy.
 Can over-indulge adopting possessive social personas.
+- Obligative: Stability.
+Feels obligated to try and promote pragmatic equilibrium.

+##### Shadow
 - Unconscious: Defence.
 Unconsciously provokes the emphasis of defensive structural rationales.
-- Trivializing: Experimentation.
-Trivializes the adoption of seemingly useless things.
-- Repressed: Faith.
-Represses the emphasis of good-faith relations.
+- Unnatural: Affirmation.
+Finds it unnatural to observe inherent quality.

 #### SLE / ESTP / ESTp / Predator (Shadow: Custodian).
 Apex Predator.
 Possessing the weak.

 Occupies the top of the food chain by possessing the weak and defeating the strong.

+##### Persona
 - Natural: Supremacy.
 Naturally adopts possessive social personas.
+- Trivializing: Stability.
+Trivializes the promotion of pragmatic equilibrium.

+##### Parental
 - Constructive: Defence.
 Finds it constructive to emphasises defensive structural rationales.
+- Repressed: Affirmation.
+Represses the observance of inherent quality.

+##### Childish
+- Indulgant: Catharsis.
+Can over-indulge promoting a purgative atmosphere.
-- Obligation: Experimentation.
+- Obligative: Experimentation.
 Feels obligated to try and adopt seemingly useless things.

+##### Shadow
 - Unnatural: Faith.
 Finds it unnatural to emphasise good-faith relations.
-- Indulgant: Catharsis.
-Can over-indulge promoting a purgative atmosphere.
 - Unconscious: Radicalism.
 Unconsciously provokes the observance of exploitative underpinnings.
-- Trivializing: Stability.
-Trivializes the promotion of pragmatic equilibrium.
-- Repressed: Affirmation.
-Represses the observance of inherent quality.

 #### EII / INFP / INFj / Seelie (Shadow: Provocateur).
 Blessed Fairy.
 Finding good fortune.

 Sees the best in all things, promoting a more friendly and altruistic habitat to benefit from.

+##### Persona
 - Natural: Faith.
 Naturally emphasises good-faith relations.
+- Trivializing: Radicalism.
+Trivializes the observance of exploitative underpinnings.

+##### Parental
 - Constructive: Experimentation.
 Finds it constructive to adopt seemingly useless things.
-- Obligation: Defence.
-Feels obligated to try and emphasise defensive structural rationales.
-- Unnatural: Supremacy.
-Finds it unnatural to adopt possessive social personas.
+- Repressed: Catharsis.
+Represses the promotion of a purgative atmosphere.

+##### Childish
 - Indulgant: Affirmation.
 Can over-indulge observing inherent quality.
+- Obligative: Defence.
+Feels obligated to try and emphasise defensive structural rationales.

+##### Shadow
 - Unconscious: Stability.
 Unconsciously provokes the promotion of pragmatic equilibrium.
-- Trivializing: Radicalism.
-Trivializes the observance of exploitative underpinnings.
-- Repressed: Catharsis.
-Represses the promotion of a purgative atmosphere.
+- Unnatural: Supremacy.
+Finds it unnatural to adopt possessive social personas.

 #### SLI / ISTJ / ISTp / Custodian (Shadow: Predator).
 Stabilising Outlier.
 Peripheral specialisation.

 Maintains neglected niches, so as to minimise undue will against them.

+##### Persona
 - Natural: Affirmation.
 Naturally observes inherent quality.
+- Trivializing: Defence.
+Trivializes the emphasis of defensive structural rationales.

+##### Parental
 - Constructive: Stability.
 Finds it constructive to promote pragmatic equilibrium.
+- Repressed: Supremacy.
+Represses the adoption of possessive social personas.

+##### Childish
+- Indulgant: Faith.
+Can over-indulge emphasising good-faith relations.
-- Obligation: Radicalism.
+- Obligative: Radicalism.
 Feels obligated to try and observe exploitative underpinnings.

+##### Shadow
 - Unnatural: Catharsis.
 Finds it unnatural to promote a purgative atmosphere.
-- Indulgant: Faith.
-Can over-indulge emphasising good-faith relations.
 - Unconscious: Experimentation.
 Unconsciously provokes the adoption of seemingly useless things.
-- Trivializing: Defence.
-Trivializes the emphasis of defensive structural rationales.
-- Repressed: Supremacy.
-Represses the adoption of possessive social personas.

 #### LSE / ESTJ / ESTj / Equerry (Shadow: Brigand).
 Conscientious Servant.
 Putting things to good use.

 Finds a satisfying, practical use in things to better maintain their habitat.

+##### Persona
 - Natural: Stability.
 Naturally promotes pragmatic equilibrium.
+- Trivializing: Supremacy.
+Trivializes the adoption of possessive social personas.

+##### Parental
 - Constructive: Affirmation.
 Finds it constructive to observe inherent quality.
+- Repressed: Defence.
+Represses the emphasis of defensive structural rationales.

+##### Childish
+- Indulgant: Experimentation.
+Can over-indulge the adoption of seemingly useless things.
-- Obligation: Catharsis.
+- Obligative: Catharsis.
 Feels obligated to try and promote a purgative atmosphere.

+##### Shadow
 - Unnatural: Radicalism.
 Finds it unnatural to observe exploitative underpinnings.
-- Indulgant: Experimentation.
-Can over-indulge the adoption of seemingly useless things.
 - Unconscious: Faith.
 Unconsciously provokes the emphasis of good-faith relations.
-- Trivializing: Supremacy.
-Trivializes the adoption of possessive social personas.
-- Repressed: Defence.
-Represses the emphasis of defensive structural rationales.

 #### IEE / ENFP / ENFp / Coach (Shadow: Vampire).
 Promiscuous Counsel.
 Helpful friend to all.

 Strives to help anyone and anything to realise its true potential within the confines of existing structures.

+##### Persona
 - Natural: Experimentation.
 Naturally adopts seemingly useless things.
+- Trivializing: Catharsis.
+Trivializes the promotion of a purgative atmosphere.

+##### Parental
 - Constructive: Faith.
 Finds it constructive to emphasise good-faith relations.
+- Repressed: Radicalism.
+Represses the observance of exploitative underpinnings.

+##### Childish
-- Obligation: Supremacy.
+- Obligative: Supremacy.
 Feels obligated to try and adopt possessive social personas.
+- Indulgant: Stability.
+Can over-indulge promoting pragmatic equilibrium.

+##### Shadow
 - Unnatural: Defence.
 Finds it unnatural to emphasise defensive structural rationales.
-- Indulgant: Stability.
-Can over-indulge promoting pragmatic equilibrium.
 - Unconscious: Affirmation.
 Unconsciously provokes the observance of inherent quality.
-- Trivializing: Catharsis.
-Trivializes the promotion of a purgative atmosphere.
-- Repressed: Radicalism.
-Represses the observance of exploitative underpinnings.

 ## Atomistic.
 Relating to others in terms of individual qualities relative to a whole.